aiven/devportal/docs/products/clickhouse/concepts/databases-and-tables.rst

 .. note::

     If you try adding a new database to **Aiven for ClickHouse** through the command line, you'll encounter an exception ``Not enough privileges.(ACCESS_DENIED)``.
-Please use the Aiven platform, either the web interface or one of our other tools, to add a new database.
+Please use the Aiven web interface to add a new database.

 Tables
 ------